-Bread 41 is an Organic bakery located in Dublin 2.
+Bread 41 is an organic bakery located in Dublin 2.
 Our bakery specialises in long fermented breads, which are made using traditional methods and just a few simple ingredients; flour, salt and water.
 All our breads are hand made over two days using organic flour and other wholesome ingredients including nuts, seeds, grains and dried fruit.
 We will supply like-minded retailers, restaurants, hotels and cafés with bread and fresh pastries daily.

 In September 2018 we are launched our very own bakery/eatery Bread 41, which is located next to our bakery on Pearse Street in Dublin 2.
 At Bread 41, customers can buy our breads, pastries and taste amazing food.
 We are very excited about this opportunity, given our teams acumen for putting together incredible yet simple dishes.
 Everyday our kitchen will be serving up fresh lunch and breakfast options using local , seasonal, organic where possible and always ethnically sourced ingredients.
-Similar to our routes in Bread Nation, we will be focusing on fermented foods, making our own butters, jams and sourcing local organic produce where we can to support local farmers and suppliers where possible.
+Similar to our routes in the bakery, we will be focusing on fermented foods, making our own butters, jams and sourcing local organic produce where we can to support local farmers and suppliers where possible.

-- To care for each other and our customers
+- To care for each other

 - To care for everything we make and be creative

 - To care for the community

 Everything we bake, make or sell embodies our passion for artisan methods, organic local products where possible, and delicious food.
 Our breads are hand-crafted, baked daily in the early hours of the morning using only organic flours.
 Our bakery is home to a small team of very committed people.
 With a strong desire to involve our surrounding community and we look forward to working with this vibrant community.